ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 # Changes between Revisions

+   v03 - v04

+   * Cross-checking terminology across NMOP drafts.

+   * Clarify the relation between the Network Incident, and Customer Incident.

+   * Add service impact analysis term and its definition.

+   * Clarify the relation between fault, problem, incident, service.

    v02 - v03

-   * Cross checking the terminologies based on Adrian's comments
+   * Cross checking the terminologies based on Adrian's comments.

    * Align with the Terminology draft based on Thomas's comments.

    v01 - v02

-   * Clarify the relation between fault, incident and problem
+   * Clarify the relation between fault, incident and problem.

-   * Clarify the relation between fault management and incident management
+   * Clarify the relation between fault management and incident management.

-   * Add clarification text to make draft focus on network level incident management, not be tied with OSS or under the control of OSS
+   * Add clarification text to make draft focus on network level incident management, not be tied with OSS or under the control of OSS.

    * Other Editorial changes.